abhijeet1069/CS/Software-Engineering/Clean_Code/2_meaningful_names.md

 # Clean Code by Robert Cecil Martin

-Learning to write clean code is hard work.
-It requires more than just the knowledge of principles and patterns.
-You must sweat  over it.
-You must practice it yourself, and watch yourself fail.
-You must watch others practice it and fail.
-You must see them stumble and retrace their steps.
-You must see them agonize over decisions and see the price they pay for making those decisions the wrong way.
-	Be prepared to work hard while reading this book.

 For coding, ratio of time spent reading vs. writing is well over 10:1.

 ## Use intention revealing names